BY

 Special Considerations

-• Medicare Levy: Most Australian residents pay a 2% Medicare levy in addition to their income tax.
-This levy funds Australia’s public health system.
-The Medicare levy is calculated based on your taxable income, so it doesn’t apply to the tax-free threshold part of your earnings.
-In addition to the Medicare levy, some individuals may also be required to pay the Medicare levy surcharge if they do not have adequate private health insurance.
+Most Australian residents pay a 2% Medicare levy in addition to their income tax.
+This levy helps fund Australia’s public health system.
+The levy is calculated based on your taxable income, so it does not apply to the tax-free threshold portion of your earnings.

 Multiple Jobs and the Tax-Free Threshold